What is an Otoplasty?

 A – Otoplasty takes an average of about two hours to perform.

 Thank you for my new ears.
 I wore my hair up on the very first day of school.
 It felt great!
 I’ve never worn my hair down since then.
 My ears haven’t even been bothering me.
 Thank you for changing my life!

-A-Some discomfort can be expected, though prescription mediation can help to manage this.
+A – Some discomfort can be expected, though prescription medication can help to manage this.

 Q – What is the recovery from otoplasty like?

 A – Patients may experience some temporary discomfort which can including throbbing and aching of the ears.
 This can be controlled with prescription medication.
 Dressings are removed within a few days after surgery while stitches are removed or dissolve on their within about a week.
 Patients may be required to wear a headband for about two weeks.

 Q – When will I be able to resume work after my ear surgery?

 A – Work and school can usually be resumed within five to seven days after the otoplasty procedure.

 Q – When will the stitches be removed after my otoplasty procedure?